Two more Yosemite visitors stricken with deadly virus

 By Ronnie Cohen

-SAN FRANCISCO Two more visitors to Yosemite National Park have been diagnosed with a deadly rodent-borne virus, raising the total number of people infected in the unusual outbreak to six, California public health officials said Thursday.
+SAN FRANCISCO, Aug 30 Two more visitors to Yosemite National Park have been diagnosed with a deadly rodent-borne virus, raising the total number of people infected in the unusual outbreak to six, California public health officials said Thursday.

 Two men died from the rare lung disease called hantavirus pulmonary syndrome, and four other people survived the rodent-borne illness.
 Most of the victims are believed to have contracted the virus while staying in tent-style cabins this summer in a popular camping area called Curry Village.